ItsAdamLY/ItsAdamLY/README.md

 #### Future :

-- BoardGames plugin
+- BoardGames plugin (implementing some classical games in Minecraft)
+  - Snakes & Ladders
   - Monopoly

-- Sunrise plugin
-  - Ticketing system

 --------------------------------------------------------------------------------

 ### 📞 | Want to reach me?
+Perhaps you're eager to have me as your tutor?
 (Please don't, I'm an introvert :')))))

 My Discord Username & Tag : ItsAdamLY#5087.